dwavesystems/dwave-ocean-sdk/overview/dwavesys.rst

     $ dwave config create
     Configuration file not found; the default location is: C:\\Users\\jane\\AppData\\Local\\dwavesystem\\dwave\\dwave.conf Confirm configuration file path (editable):
-    Profile (create new): prod
+    Profile (create new):
-    API endpoint URL (editable): https://my.dwavesys.url/
+    API endpoint URL (editable):
     Authentication token (editable): ABC-1234567890abcdef1234567890abcdef
-    Client class (qpu or sw): qpu
+    Client class (qpu or sw):
-    Solver (can be left blank): {"qpu": true, "vfyc": true}
+    Solver (can be left blank):
     Proxy URL (can be left blank):
     Configuration saved.

-2. Enter the SAPI information (e.g. your API token) found as described above.
-You can accept the command's defaults and in the future update the file if needed.
+2. Enter the SAPI information (e.g. your API token) found as described in the section above.
+To get started, Leap users can create a minimum configuration by entering *only an API token* and accepting the command's defaults for the remaining prompts;

-   To get started, Leap users can create a minimum configuration by entering only an API token; on-premises users should also set the URL to the on-premises system.
+   on-premises users should also set the URL to the on-premises system.
+You can in the future update the file if needed.

 Alternatively, you can create and edit a :std:doc:`D-Wave Cloud Client configuration file <cloud-client:index>`